-Average Rate of Return (RoR): This is a simple average return which is calculated by summing the returns for each period and dividing the total by the number of periods.
+Average Rate of Return (RoR): This is a simple average return calculated by summing the returns for each period and dividing the total by the number of periods.
 The simple average does not take the compounding effect of investment returns into account.

 Average Loss: This is a simple average (arithmetic mean) of the periods with a loss.
 It is calculated by summing the returns for loss periods (return ≤ 0) and then dividing the total by the number of loss periods.